vmware-tanzu/secrets-manager/docs/content/timeline/roadmap.md

 **Oct 10, 2024 - Nov 06, 2024**

+The overall theme of this iteration is issues labeled as enhancing the system's scalability, high availability (HA), and integration capabilities.
+Key areas of focus include improving HA modes for various components, enabling state federation and synchronization with external storage systems, enhancing documentation, and expanding the flexibility of key management through integration with cloud Key Management Services (KMS) and databases.

+These efforts aim to make VMware Secrets Manager more robust, reliable, and easier to integrate with other systems and environments.

 This iteration is about visibility and metrics.
 We'll create a `/stats` and a `/health` endpoint for **VSecM Safe** among other observability improvements.